bjerrep/obsoleta/README.md

 	--getbuildtype
 	--setbuildtype buildtype

+Run ./dixi.py --help to get the current list of commands and optional modifiers that can be used for tweaking some of the commands.

-Free form get/setters of key:values external to obsoleta.
+There are also the free form get/setters of key:values external to obsoleta:

 	--getvalue key
 	--setvalue "key this is the value"